 Privileging lived experience and emotional geographies as areas of intrigue in both her curatorial and art practices, her research seeks to speculate on the shifting parameters of identity and context.

 Lia graduated from Edith Cowan University with a BA Visual Arts in 1997.
-She began a Master of Arts Administration at COFA, UNSW in 2002, where she studied Curatorial Studies under the legendary and all-round amazing human being Nick Waterlow, before heading back to WA in 2003 to start a family.
+She began a Master of Arts Administration at COFA, UNSW in 2002, before heading back to WA in 2003 to start a family.
 Completing a Master of Arts, Cultural Heritage at Curtin University in 2005, Lia curated the exhibition, bones of the skin as her major research project which featured established and emerging artists including Julie Rrap and Liam Benson.
-She is the Collection Manager at the John Curtin Gallery, Curtin University and most recently curated the exhibitions Post-hybrid: reimagining the Australian self (2015), ASSEMBLAGE (2016), and 50fifty (2017) at the John Curtin Gallery.
+She is currently the Collection Manager at the John Curtin Gallery, Curtin University and most recently curated the exhibitions Post-hybrid: reimagining the Australian self (2015), ASSEMBLAGE (2016), 50fifty (2017) and 50fifty:2020 (2020) at the John Curtin Gallery.